 ● NET will provide any allergy and diet information as well as biographical information about each team.

-● The host homes will also receive a team photo and a weekly NET Team schedule, including meals times in the host home.
+● The host homes will also receive a team photo and meals scheduled to be provided by the host home.

 ● All NET Team Members go through an extensive application, screening, and training process as part of volunteering to serve with NET.

 This process includes: